I collaborated with Neil Farnan and Metod Blejec to produce a currency for #TransActing.

 After hours and hours of discussion, and some prototyping we decided that:-

-The currency will be composed of 4 denominations.
+The currency will be composed of 4 denominations; Time, Wellbeing, Knowledge and Creativity.
 Each denomination is identified by a different material - plywood, felt, recycled card and perspex, and represented by an appropriate icon.

 The shape of the currency is hexagonal, to encourage interlocking and interdependancy.